ibm-cloud-docs/openwhisk/runtimes.md

   image:   "openwhisk/nodejs8action:b99d71e"
   ```

-Runtimes are updated on a regular basis.
+Runtimes are updated regularly.
 These updates include security fixes and minor version updates to the packages inside the runtimes.
 Minor version updates might introduce backward compatibility breaks.
 Runtime updates might impact your actions.
 You must migrate actions that are running a runtime to a newer version by updating it.

 Apps that run on deprecated runtimes cannot be completed successfully until the runtime is updated to a supported one.
 When troubleshooting a failing action, to identify whether a runtime is deprecated, check for `deprecated=true` in the query response.
 To update the runtime, see [changing action runtime](/docs/openwhisk?topic=cloud-functions-actions#actions_update)